wadimw/asus-vivobook-x512fl-hackintosh/worklog.md

 or
 GPP_G1_IRQ -> pin 52 -> GPP_G community CNL_GPP(2, 51(base), 58, 64(gpio_base)) -> gpio_num(52)-base(51)+gpio_base(64)=65 -> hex 0x41
 with 0x6D touchpad works.

+# 24-12-2019
+Backlight control works now, but max brightness was low when using -wegnoegpu (or property).
+Will have to disable eGPU manually.